venusrenee/arrays-vectors-pointers/README.md

 # arrays-vectors-pointers
-A project comparing the speeds between 2D arrays, vectors, and pointers.
+A lab I completed to showcase the difference in processing time to both assign and copy data between double pointers, vectors, and 2D arrays.